 The Original Baracuta G9 Harrington Jacket

-The G9 Modern Classic goes for £295.00/$390.00 on the Baracuta site.
+The G9 Modern Classic goes for £295.00/$429.00 on the Baracuta site.
 If you want the Daniel Craig look, you can go with the Natural color.
 For the Steve McQueen look, buy the lighter Mist color.
 Currently, most sizes are available in both colors.
-If you’re in the U.S. you can also try Atom Retro.
-They have all colors for $395.00.
+If you’re okay with going with a slightly darker tan, then Amazon has plenty of sizes for $390.00.
+They also have the dark navy at that price if you’re interested in McQueen’s Thomas Crown style.

 Best Affordable Alternative for the Baracuta G9 Harrington Jacket

 The Merc Harrington Jacket gets a lot of favorable comparisons to the G9.
-And the Stone color is a great choice for the McQueen look.
-If the men’s style forums are to be believed, this one you should definitely take a look at.
-All sizes are in stock on Amazon UK, which has the best price.
-You can also get it from the Merc website, where the price jumps to £95.00.
+And the Beige color is a good middle ground between McQueen’s and Craig’s looks.
+If the men’s style forums are to be believed, this is one you should definitely take a look at.
+All sizes are in stock on the Merc website (XS to XXXL).

 Other Options for the Baracuta G9 Harrington Jacket